24adamcho/sudden-flash-card-event/docs/design.md

     pool --> |Question cards| Popup
 ```

 The popup is a window that is opened by the clock thread.
-Upon being triggered, it will choose (randomly from everything or from an incremental pool as the user learns, setting changed by desktop app) from the loaded flash card pack file.
+Upon being triggered, it will choose (randomly from everything or from an incremental pool as the user learns, setting changed by cfg) from the loaded flash card pack file.
 Then, it will quiz the user on a sequence of those, requiring the user to properly match each answer.
 Answering all questions will close the popup and start the clock thread timer.
 Successfully answering will increase the timer until the next popup, as well as increase the pool of possible cards (depending on setting).
 Failure incurrs no penalties and merely starts the clock thread once more.
 Clock is reset to the default time every round of questions.
 If no input is given for 5 minutes, then the popup assumes a fail state.
 Closing the popup window acts as a snooze for 5 minutes.